Change Data Capture (CDC)

 Example

-Let's assume a POSTGRESQL Store is defined with the name pgstore and it has a table named pageviews under the schema named public in the report database.
-Here is how the data looks like in pageviews.
-Each row has 3 columns: viewtime, userid and pageid and it shows when a given page was visited by a specific user:
+Assume a POSTGRESQL Store is defined with the name pgstore and it has a table named pageviews under the schema named public in the report database.
+Here is how the data displays in pageviews.
+Each row has 3 columns — viewtime, userid, and pageid — and shows when a given page was visited by a specific user:

 demodb.public/pgstore# PRINT ENTITY "public".pageviews;